bitwalker/strukt/README.md

 ## Custom Fields

-use `:source` to fetch the field different than snake_case format.
+Using the `:source` option allows you to express that a given field may be provided as a parameter using a different naming scheme than is used in idiomatic Elixir code (i.e. snake case):

 ``` elixir
 defmodule Person do